LaurentTreguier/node-meta-pkg/README.md

 This interface has two members:
 - `name`: the name of the backend used for this installer
 - `install(outputListener?: (chunk) => void)`: a function that returns a `Promise` which is resolved when the package is intalled ; the said promise return either false if the package is already installed or true after the package is installed.
 The `outputListener` parameter is an optional function that will receive the process' output chnk by chunk when installing the package (useful for displaying progress information)

+## Known issues

+The Chocolatey backend will not output anything during installation.
+The installation itself should still work fine.